-*Do not leave your board empty!
+*Do not leave your Pinterest boards empty!
 One reason we recommend starting off with 10 is to give people a reason to scroll and check out your profile.

 Also, be creative when naming your boards, but make sure it conveys your brand and your niche.
 First impressions are everything in business and on Pinterest.

-Creativity and thinking about your target audience in a very broad is key.
+Creativity and thinking about your target audience in very broad are key.
 We have heard so many businesses say things like “I grill, what would I pin besides pictures of grills?”
 But, that’s not true.
-Of course you may have product photos of grills, but what about accessories?
+Of course, you may have product photos of grills, but what about accessories?
 How about backyard decor ideas?
 What about grilling recipes?
 How about backyard games?
 Or maybe great party theme ideas and decorations?